SOUMYBISWAL/print-preview-order/replit.md

 PrintLite is a full-stack web application that provides document printing services with delivery options.
 The application is built as a modern React-based frontend with an Express.js backend, using PostgreSQL for data storage and Drizzle ORM for database operations.

-**Current Status**: Successfully running on CommonJS server (simple-server.cjs) to resolve tsx dependency issues.
-Backend API fully functional with Indian Rupee currency support.
+**Current Status**: Migration from Replit Agent to Replit environment completed successfully.
+Running on CommonJS server (simple-server.cjs) to resolve tsx dependency issues.
+Backend API fully functional with Indian Rupee currency support on port 5000.

 ## System Architecture